What is stuttering?

 - frustration when attempting to communicate

-- declining to speak
+- refusal to speak

-- repeating words or phrases
+- repetition of words or phrases

 - tension in the voice

-- rearranging words in a sentence
+- rearrangement of words in a sentence

 Some children may not be aware that they stutter.